open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter/README.md

 ## Getting Started

 The following settings are required:
 - `path` (no default): where to write information.

+The following settings are optional:
-- `rolling_logger_options` (default): an option to self-rotate log files.
+- `rotation` settings to rotate telemetry files.
-    - max_size:   the maximum size in megabytes of the log file before it gets rotated.
-It defaults to 100 megabytes.
+    - max_size:  [default: 100]: the maximum size in megabytes of the telemetry file before it is rotated.
-    - max_age:   the maximum number of days to retain old log files based on the  timestamp encoded in their filename.The default is not to remove old log files based on age.
+    - max_days: [no default (unlimited)]: the maximum number of days to retain telemetry files based on the timestamp encoded in their filename.
-    - max_backups:  the maximum number of old log files to retain.
-The default is to retain all old log files
+    - max_backups: [no default (unlimited)]: the maximum number of old log files to retain.
-    - localtime : determines if the time used for formatting the timestamps in backup files is the computer's local time.
-The default is to use UTC time.
+    - localtime : [default: false (use UTC)] whether or not the timestamps in backup files is formatted according to the host's local time.

 Example: